bcgsc/TMBur/README.md

 ## Acknowledgements

-This project is supported in part by PROFYLE <https://www.tfri.ca/profyle>
+This project is supported in part by PROFYLE: <https://www.tfri.ca/profyle>